Updated August 2023

 You will smell the seals before you see them, and there is no trail leading to the beach.
 It would be best if you didn’t try to go down to the beach anyway, as Elephant seals are known for their aggressive behavior.
 But this is an excellent place to stretch your legs and get that seal photo for Instagram.

 San Simeon is the turnoff for Hearst Castle.
-Usually, this is a significant stop for your road trip on California Highway 1.
-But in 2020, the road leading up to this fantastic mansion was heavily damaged by storms.
-The Park Service expects to re-open the castle in early 2022.
+Now a state park, this magnificent mansion is a significant stop on your road trip on California Highway 1.

 The buildings on-site total over 80,000 square feet and contain 58 bedrooms and 60 bathrooms!
 And the Neptune Pool holds 345,000 gallons of water!
 If the splendor of the architecture and furnishings aren’t enough, the “home” also has numerous artworks collected by Hearst throughout his travels.

 There are several tours at Hearst Castle to choose from.
 Your only problem will be deciding what to see.
-If you plan the road trip on California Highway 1 for the spring of 2022 or later, you can set aside about half a day to see the castle.
+If you plan the road trip on California Highway 1, set aside at least half a day to see the castle.

 Time For Movie History On Our Road Trip On California Highway 1